MilanFox/advent-of-code/README.md

 ![Advent of Code](aoc.png)

 Welcome to my Advent of Code repository!
-This repository contains my solutions to the Advent of Code challenges for the years 2022 and 2023, implemented exclusively in JavaScript.
+This repository contains my solutions to the Advent of Code challenges, implemented exclusively in JavaScript.

 To run the solutions, follow these steps: